Agricultural Landscape Understanding At Country-Scale: Background and Related Work

-\textbf{Remote Sensing} While manual and smartphone-based surveys remain valuable for localized assessments, they are inherently labor-intensive and time-consuming.
+Traditional methods for land-use monitoring such as manual and smartphone-based surveys \cite{land_survey_manual, assam_land_record, mh_land_record} remain valuable for localized assessments, but they are inherently labor-intensive and time-consuming.
 Remote sensing methods, utilizing UAVs and satellites, have emerged as a more efficient and cost-effective solution for large-scale land-use monitoring.
 These technologies capture imagery across extensive areas and a broad spectrum of wavelengths, providing rich data for analysis.
 While satellite imagery may have lower spatial resolution compared to UAV imagery, its expansive coverage and historical data availability render it particularly well-suited for monitoring agricultural landscapes and informing land management initiatives.

-\textbf{Deep Learning for Remote Sensing} Given the complexity and volume of remote sensing data, deep learning approaches have been widely adopted for automated land-use analysis.
-Convolutional Neural Networks (CNNs), with their capacity to learn hierarchical representations from image data, have become the dominant architecture for segmentation tasks in remote sensing.
-The U-Net architecture \cite{DBLP:journals/corr/RonnebergerFB15}, with its symmetric encoder-decoder structure and skip connections, has proven particularly effective in capturing multi-scale context, essential for handling the diverse object sizes encountered in remote sensing images.
-Our approach also employs a U-Net architecture, detailed in \cref{alu}.
-To address the challenge of limited labeled data in remote sensing, we leverage transfer learning in conjunction with supervised learning to achieve effective semantic segmentation.

-Numerous studies have focused on delineating field boundaries from remote sensing data.
-However, most approaches utilizing publicly available datasets, such as Sentinel-2, operate at a 10-meter resolution \cite{unknown, 10201461} which is insufficient for resolving smallholder farms that require sub-meter accuracy.
-Consequently, this study utilizes high-resolution satellite imagery.
-While some studies have explored super-resolution techniques \cite{rs12010059}, alternative satellite sources \cite{10064490} , or data fusion approaches \cite{CAI202334} to achieve near sub-meter accuracy, their focus has often been limited to larger fields \cite{JONG2022102877} or specific crop types \cite{bangladesh_article}].
-Other studies have addressed field delineation across diverse sizes and categories \cite{rs14225738, PERSELLO2019111253, LONG2022102871, nz_article}, but often for a single land-use class.
-In contrast, this work presents a novel approach by performing multi-class segmentation at high resolution, enabling the identification of not only field boundaries but also trees and water bodies within smallholder farming systems.

-\textbf{Labeled Datasets and Temporal Context} The development of labeled datasets for agricultural applications has progressed rapidly, with initiatives such as AI4SmallFarms \cite{10278130} , PASTIS \cite{garnot2021mmfusion}, and Pula/Tetra Tech's Bird's Eye \cite{pula_tetra} providing valuable resources.
-However, these datasets often lack temporal context, limiting their utility for assessing the accuracy of field segmentation in dynamic agricultural environments.
-Our dataset distinguishes itself by explicitly incorporating timestamps with field segmentation outputs.
-This unique approach facilitates time-sensitive analysis, which is crucial in regions like India, where agricultural landscapes undergo rapid transformations due to seasonal variations, crop rotations, land-use modifications, and ownership changes.
-By capturing the temporal dynamics of agricultural fields, our dataset enables a more comprehensive understanding of land-use patterns and empowers stakeholders to make informed decisions.